ianyehwork/CSC510_HW2/README.md

 ## Introduction

-This repository will contain the game of life coded in the following languages - Ruby, Processing, Go
+This repository will contain the game of life coded in the following languages - Ruby, Processing, Kotlin

 ## Requirements